Rappsilber-Laboratory/xidocs/md/history/index.md

 The Xi Search History page is a paged table consisting of one row per search, with columns detailing meta-data for each search.
 Restricted users will see only their own searches; standard users can also see all non-private searches from other users.
 Superusers (Xi Administrators) can see all searches regardless of the search privacy settings.

 ### Title Bar ###
 For non-restricted users, the title bar contains a radio button option to see either only your searches or all searches you have permission to see - the default is to see only your own searches.
 Also, dependent on being a non-restricted user, there will be a button to launch a new search i.e. go to the [Search Submit](../../html/searchSubmit/index.html) page.
-There are also buttons that link to the [User Admin](../../html/userGUI/index.html#userAdmin) page and to log out of Xi.
+There are also buttons that link to the [User Admin](../../html/userGUI/index.html#userAdmin) page, to allow logging out, and a *Keep* checkbox which is explained at the end of the next section.

 ### Table Controls ###
 Paging is controlled through the *Page Number* control at the top left.